Are you ready to make a difference with a career in public service?

 Review of our Frequently Asked Questions resources to get information on our most asked questions by applicants.

-Applicants for the position of police officer with the Norman Police Department must pass a written examination (Police Officer Selection Test) and meet the physical fitness and ability requirement as determined by the department's Physical Ability Test.
+Applicants for the position of police officer with the Norman Police Department must pass a written examination (Police Officer Selection Test) and meet the physical fitness and ability requirement as determined by the department's new Job Task Simulator.

 Contact a Recruiter